 - Don’t: Cross state lines.
 It is illegal to transport legal cannabis products outside of New Jersey.

-- Don’t: Consumers can’t purchase more than an ounce in a single transaction, and legally cannot possess more than one ounce at any time.
-Consumers could face criminal penalties if they disregard these limits.
+- Don’t: Consumers can’t purchase more than an ounce in a single transaction.

 - Do: Be safe, be smart, follow the rules: One ounce is the maximum amount of adult-use cannabis, a dispensary can sell a consumer.
 Possession of up to six ounces has been decriminalized.